vuxcode/we1-project-VioletaJan/time-report.md

 2021-11-30 Worked for 1,5 hour.
 I have done:
 *Gave ID to all <main>.
 *Made table-layout in about page for img!

+ 2021-12-01 Worked for 2 hours:
+ *Changed the whole appearance on the page (background img, colors, blur).

+ 2021-12-03 Worked for 2 hours.
+I have done:
+ *Used flex for contact page;